travis-ci/dpl/README.md

 ### TestFairy:

-Your Android(apk)/iOS(ipa) file will be uploaded to TestFairy, and your tasters can start test your app.
+Your Android(apk)/iOS(ipa) file will be uploaded to TestFairy, and your testers can start testing your app.

 #### Options:
 * **api-key**: TestFairy API Key (https://app.testfairy.com/settings/) run "travis encrypt --add deploy.api-key" on your repo.